JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 >
 {type="note"}

-With Kotlin, you have the power to build applications and reuse mobile and desktop user interfaces (UIs) in your web projects with
+With Kotlin, you have the power to build applications and reuse mobile and desktop user interfaces (UIs) in your web projects through
 Compose Multiplatform and Kotlin/Wasm.

 [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) is a declarative framework based on Kotlin